syncromatics/career-framework/Distinctions/Software Engineering/Platform.md

 The Platform distinction primarily involves design, architecture, and implementation of Software-as-a-Service technologies.
 It includes databases, data structures, algorithms, and microservices.

+The focus of this distinction mostly consists of "backend" technology that is not used directly by humans.
+This work is centered around the machine-to-machine technology that supports the company's products.

 ## Typical sprint work

 In addition to the common [typical sprint work](Common.md#typical-sprint-work), you will practice your distinction a number of ways.